HydroXai/pii-masker-v1/README.md

 ## 🆕 Latest Updates
 We are excited to announce a significant addition to the PII Masker project: a new model with a different approach from DeBERTa.
 Here are the details:

-- 🌟 Model Link: hydroxai/pii_model_longtransfomer_version
+- 🌟 Model Link:
+- hydroxai/pii_model_longtransfomer_version
-- Model detail: train_pii_longtransformer.ipynb
+- Model detail:
+- train_pii_longtransformer.ipynb

-- 🔧 Performance Improvement
+- 🔧 Performance Improvement:
-This new model implementation has resulted in approximately a 4% improvement in performance compared to the previous DeBERTa-v3 model.
+- This new model implementation has resulted in approximately a 4% improvement in performance compared to the previous DeBERTa-v3 model.
 The combination of Longformer's extended sequence length (4096 tokens) and the Bi-LSTM head enhances the sequential context understanding, making PII detection more accurate and reliable.

 ## 🛠️ Advanced Usage